princessmaximacenter/GI_InteractionTests/wesme/README.md

 ### Run the PAN cancer test

-Next, you can run the PAN cancer test.
+Next, when you have tested all cancer types, you can run the PAN cancer test.
 To reduce memory and time requirements, run the co-occurrence and mutual exclusivity test separately using the parameter -o.

 **on hpc:**